 Coligny beach serves as a foil to Mitchellville’s vast open stretches of nothingness.
 This beach is accessible through a public garden space that makes the area stand out.
 Visitors can find plenty of shade within the gardens, and the beachfront walk is paved; great for those looking for a wheelchair-accessible peach.

 Coligny Plaza is flush with dining and souvenir shopping, and an air-conditioned shuttle service takes you to and from your parking area.
-To top it off, the entire beach area is covered by WiFi to ensure your playlists never get stale.
+The entire beach area has WiFi to ensure your playlists never get stale.

-The crowds don’t thin out day or night, so if you’re looking for peace and quiet, it’s not a bad idea to find a lodging option far away from the city center.
-If there is any activity you want to get done on your vacation, you’ll find it on Myrtle Beach.
+The crowds don’t thin out day or night, so if you’re looking for quiet, it’s not a bad idea to find a lodging option far away from the city center.
+If there is any activity you want to get done on your vacation, or beach restaurant, you’ll find it on Myrtle Beach.

 The closest option to downtown Charleston on this list is right at the mouth of Charleston Harbor.
 Sullivan’s Island is a sleepy destination where shippers who had just made the harrowing Atlantic crossing used to relax and stay awhile.

-Revolutionary war history is right off the waterfront, as well as a maritime forest that uniquely combines the woods with the seas.
+Revolutionary war history is right off the waterfront and a maritime forest that uniquely combines the woods with the seas.
 Three miles of coastline present various backdrops, all explorable from an intercoastal waterway for a great day’s kayak.

 Murrells Inlet used to be the main economic draw to the area.
 The brackish waters brought in by the tide are filled with sea creatures ready for a trawl.
-Nowadays, the iconic inlet still sits central to the town that is beloved by artists and quirky visitors.
+Nowadays, the iconic inlet still sits central to the town, beloved by artists and quirky visitors.